Geometry-Aware Uncertainty Quantification via Conformal Prediction on Manifolds: Experiments

-\textbf{Case Study 1: Synthetic Sphere with Controlled Heteroscedasticity} We sample $n = 1{,}200$ points with covariates $x \in [-3,3]^2$ and responses $Y \sim \mathrm{vMF}(\mu(x), \kappa(x))$, where the concentration $\kappa(x) = 3 + 147\exp(-\|x\|^2/4)$ varies 50$\times$ from boundary (highly dispersed, $\sim\!33^\circ$ error) to center (tightly concentrated, $\sim\!4.7^\circ$ error).
+We sample $n = 1{,}200$ points with covariates $x \in [-3,3]^2$ and responses $Y \sim \mathrm{vMF}(\mu(x), \kappa(x))$.
+The concentration $\kappa(x) = 3 + 147\exp(-\|x\|^2/4)$ changes by a factor of $50$, from highly dispersed responses near the boundary ($\sim\!33^{\circ}$ error) to tightly concentrated responses near the center ($\sim\!4.7^{\circ}$ error).
 Table~\ref{tab:synthetic} reports 300-trial results at $\alpha = 0.10$.
-All methods achieve valid marginal coverage.
-The adaptive geodesic method reduces the conditional coverage standard deviation by 19\% (0.042 vs.\ 0.052) and raises the worst-case coverage from 0.814 to 0.839.
-The naive coordinate method wastes 26\% more area than the geodesic methods due to metric distortion near the poles.
+All methods achieve marginal coverage near the nominal $0.90$.
+The adaptive geodesic method reduces the standard deviation of conditional coverage by 19\% and raises worst-bin coverage from 0.814 to 0.839.
+The naive coordinate method needs 26\% more area than the geodesic methods, reflecting the cost of chart distortion.

+Figure~\ref{fig:syn_trials} shows the full Monte Carlo distributions.
+Marginal coverage is similar for all methods (panel~a), but the adaptive method is more stable across trials in area, conditional coverage, and worst-bin coverage (panels b to d).

-Figure~\ref{fig:syn_conditional} confirms the mechanism.
-Panel~(a) bins test points by estimated difficulty: the standard and naive methods over-cover easy regions ($>0.99$) while under-covering hard regions ($<0.70$); the adaptive method maintains coverage near 0.90 across all difficulty levels.
-Panel~(b) bins by the true vMF concentration~$\kappa(x)$, which directly controls dispersion: at low~$\kappa$ (hard, dispersed targets), both non-adaptive methods drop well below the target, while the adaptive method stays flat.
+Figure~\ref{fig:syn_conditional} explains where the gain comes from.
+When test points are binned by estimated difficulty $\shat(x)$ (panel~a), the two non-adaptive methods over-cover easy regions and under-cover hard regions.
+The adaptive method stays much closer to the $0.90$ target across the range.
+Binning by the true vMF concentration $\kappa(x)$ (panel~b) gives the same message using ground-truth difficulty: the non-adaptive methods lose coverage on dispersed targets, while the adaptive method remains comparatively flat.